MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 ### -UserName

 Specifies the user name for the account used to create a session on the remote computer.
-User authentication method will depend on how Secure Shell (SSH) is configured on the remote computer.
+User authentication method depends on how Secure Shell (SSH) is configured on the remote computer.

-If SSH is configured for basic password authentication then you will be prompted for the user password.
+If SSH is configured for basic password authentication then you are prompted for the user password.

-If SSH is configured for key based user authentication then a key file path can be provided via the **KeyFilePath** parameter and no password prompt will occur.
-Note that if the client user key file is located in an SSH known location then the **KeyFilePath** parameter is not needed for key based authentication, and user authentication will occur automatically based on the user name.
+If SSH is configured for key based user authentication then uou aren't prompted for a password.
+You must provide a path to an SSH key file.
+If the user key file is located in an SSH known location then the **KeyFilePath** parameter isn't needed.
+User authentication occurs automatically based on the user name.
 See SSH documentation about key based user authentication for more information.

-This is not a required parameter.
-If no **UserName** parameter is specified then the current log on user name is used for the connection.
+If the **UserName** parameter isn't specified then the current logged on username is used.

 This parameter was introduced in PowerShell 6.0.